The 2018 scholarships cycle is now open!

 What is the GAPA Foundation Scholarship?

-The GAPA Foundation Scholarship provides financial assistance to API LGBTQ (lesbian, gay, bisexual, transgender or queer) students who are in the process of applying or are currently attending a post-secondary institution.
-The purpose of the GAPA Foundation Scholarship is to provide financial assistance to Asian and Pacific Islander (API) students who are interested in activism in the API and LGBTQ communities.
+The purpose of the GAPA Foundation Scholarship is to celebrate and reward outstanding scholar activists who are making a positive impact on the API and LGBTQ communities.
 High school seniors, undergraduate, graduate, and trade/vocational school students are encouraged to apply.

 How much is the GAPA Foundation Scholarship?